-The market price of our common stock is likely to be volatile and could be subject to wide fluctuations in response to many risk factors listed in this section, and others beyond our control, including:
+The market price of our common stock has been and may continue to be volatile and could be subject to wide fluctuations in response to many risk factors listed in this section, and others beyond our control, including:

-- results of clinical trials and, in particular, our Phase 2/3 GAIN trial; - results of clinical trials of other drug candidates being evaluated for Alzheimer's disease or other neurodegenerative diseases; - regulatory actions with respect to our drug candidates or our competitors' drug candidates; - actual or anticipated fluctuations in our financial condition and operating results, including fluctuations in our quarterly and annual results; - announcements of technological innovations by us or our competitors; - overall conditions in our industry and the markets in which we operate; - addition or loss of significant customers, or other developments with respect to significant customers; - changes in laws or regulations applicable to our drug candidates; - actual or anticipated changes in our growth rate relative to our competitors;
+- results of clinical trials and, in particular, our Phase 2/3 GAIN trial; - results of clinical trials of other drug candidates being evaluated for Alzheimer's disease or other neurodegenerative diseases; - regulatory actions with respect to our drug candidates or our competitors' drug candidates; - actual or anticipated fluctuations in our financial condition and operating results, including fluctuations in our quarterly and annual results; - announcements of technological innovations by us or our competitors;

-- announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures or capital commitments; - additions or departures of key personnel; - competition from existing drug candidates or new drug candidates that may emerge; - issuance of new or updated research or reports by securities analysts; - fluctuations in the valuation of companies perceived by investors to be comparable to us; - disputes or other developments related to proprietary rights, including patents, litigation matters, and our ability to obtain intellectual property protection for our technologies; - announcement or expectation of additional financing efforts; - sales of our common stock by us or our stockholders; - share price and volume fluctuations attributable to inconsistent trading volume levels of our shares; - market conditions for pharmaceutical stocks in general; - the expiration of contractual lock-up agreements with our executive officers, directors and stockholders; and - general economic and market conditions.
+- overall conditions in our industry and the markets in which we operate; - addition or loss of significant customers, or other developments with respect to significant customers; - changes in laws or regulations applicable to our drug candidates; - actual or anticipated changes in our growth rate relative to our competitors; - announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures or capital commitments; - additions or departures of key personnel; - competition from existing drug candidates or new drug candidates that may emerge; - issuance of new or updated research or reports by securities analysts; - fluctuations in the valuation of companies perceived by investors to be comparable to us; - disputes or other developments related to proprietary rights, including patents, litigation matters, and our ability to obtain intellectual property protection for our technologies; - announcement or expectation of additional financing efforts; - sales of our common stock by us or our stockholders; - share price and volume fluctuations attributable to inconsistent trading volume levels of our shares; - market conditions for pharmaceutical stocks in general; - the expiration of contractual lock-up agreements with our executive officers, directors and stockholders; and - general economic and market conditions.

 Furthermore, the stock markets have experienced price and volume fluctuations that have affected and continue to affect the market prices of equity securities of many companies.
 These fluctuations often have been unrelated or disproportionate to the operating performance of those companies.
 These broad market and industry fluctuations, as well as general economic, political and market conditions such as recessions, interest rate changes or international currency fluctuations, may negatively impact the market price of our common stock.
-In addition, prior to this offering, there has been no public market for our common stock.
-Although our common stock has been approved for listing on the Nasdaq Global Select Market, an active trading market may not develop following the closing of this offering or, if developed, may not be sustained.
-The lack of an active market may impair your ability to sell your shares at the time you wish to sell them or at a price that you consider reasonable.
-If the market price of our common stock after this offering does not exceed the initial public offering price, you may not realize any return on your investment in us and may lose some or all of your investment.
-In the past, companies that have experienced volatility in the market price of their stock have been subject to securities class action litigation.
-We may be the target of this type of litigation in the future.
-Securities litigation against us could result in substantial costs and divert our management's attention from other business concerns, which could seriously harm our business.
+In the past, stockholders have instituted securities class action litigation following periods of market volatility.
+If we were to become involved in securities litigation, it could subject us to substantial costs and divert our management's attention from other business concerns, which could seriously harm our business.